 Many thanks for your interest in LIPA Sixth Form College

-This section answers some of the most frequently asked questions that prospective students have – if you are a parent/carer/guardian, you may have other questions, to which the answers may be found in the Parents section of this website.
+This section answers some of the most frequently asked questions that prospective students have.
 If your question isn’t here, please get in touch at firstname.lastname@example.org

 NEW - Is there parking for students?

 There is unfortunately no parking onite for students.
 There are numerous pay and display car parks in walking distance, some much more cost-effective than others, so please speak to tutors for guidance, or visit www.ncp.co.uk

 .
 You may also wish to look at www.merseytravel.gov.uk

 for information on bus and rail options. (please note that we are not responsible for the content and accuracy of these websites).
 We do have secure bike parking available onsite.

 NEW - Is there a library we can use which has computers?

 LIPA Sixth Form College has its own Learning Resource Centre (LRC) where computers are available for you to use to work independently in your spare time.
 Tutors will provide you with reading lists and will make these resources available to you.
 Some printed books will be available for you to access in the LRC, and e-books will be available for you to access in the LRC and at home.

 NEW - Do we get access to the main LIPA building?